 Shawl Fragment (India)

 This is a Shawl fragment.
-It is dated ca. 1835 and we acquired it in 1941.
-Its medium is wool and its technique is twill tapestry weave with supplementary weft.
+It is dated early 19th century and we acquired it in 1980.
+Its medium is wool and its technique is twill tapestry weave, embroidered.
 It is a part of the Textiles department.

 This object was